Lighting, Temps & Humidity

 A heat lamp!
 Heat lamps are the most natural way to create heat for your sandfish because they mimic the way that the sun provides light and heat from above, warming both the air and ground beneath.

-If you are using a glass terrarium or other enclosure with a mesh top, I recommend using a dome-style heat lamp fixture with a ceramic socket and built-in lamp dimmer.
+If you are using a glass terrarium or other enclosure with a mesh top, I recommend using a dome-style heat lamp fixture with a ceramic socket and built-in lamp dimmer or a dual dome fixture plugged into a rheostat.
+I prefer:

 If you find yourself frustrated by reptile heat bulbs that keep burning out in less than 2 months, it probably means that you’re either not using it correctly or you bought a defective bulb.
 Here’s what you should do:

-4. Contact the manufacturer.
+- Contact the manufacturer.
 If you have done everything correctly, it’s likely that you just got a bad bulb.
 Check the bulb’s warranty, and if it’s still covered, get in touch with the manufacturer to get it replaced free of charge.
-For example, the Zoo Med Repti Basking Spot has a 3-month warranty!

 What wattage?

 This is a common question with no solid answer, sorry!
-Generally speaking, if you have 6” of sand in a 12” tall enclosure, then a 100w Zoo Med Repti Basking Spot should work.
+Generally speaking, if you have 6” of sand in a 12-18” tall enclosure, then a 50w halogen should be plenty, and possibly more than enough.
 Exactly what wattage bulb you will need depends on room temperature, enclosure height, substrate depth, and which bulb you’re using.

 How do you measure temperature inside a sandfish enclosure?